massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 <tr>
 <td> OpenJDK </td>
-<td>is based on the HotSpot runtime that has the notation of -X for non-standard, -XX for developer options, and Boolean flags to enable or disable the option </td>
+<td>is based on the HotSpot runtime that has the notation of -X for non-standard, -XX for developer options, and Boolean values to enable or disable the option </td>
 <td>[HotSpot Runtime Overview](http://openjdk.java.net/groups/hotspot//docs/RuntimeOverview.html){: external} </td>
 </tr>
 </table>

-An application that requires customized JVM options can set the option as a value for one of the environment variables IBM_JAVA_OPTIONS, JAVA_OPTS, or JVM_ARGS in {{site.data.keyword.cloud_notm}}.
-Refer to the Environment Variables section on how to set an application's environment variable.
+An app that requires customized JVM options can set the option as a value for one of the environment variables IBM_JAVA_OPTIONS, JAVA_OPTS, or JVM_ARGS in {{site.data.keyword.cloud_notm}}.
+Refer to the Environment Variables section on how to set an app's environment variable.
 A packaged server or a server directory can also include a jvm.options file that contains the command line options instead of setting an environment variable.

 When the JVM options are applied to the JRE, the Liberty buildpack's default options are applied first, followed by the customized options.
 The customized options are appended in a specific order, which is listed in the table.
 The sequence of the applied Java options defines which options take precedence.
 Options that are applied last have precedence over options that were previously applied.